Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: Proofs from Section on agglomerative algorithms with dynamic programming

-\begin{proof} Here is the outline of our construction.
-At the start, two specific pairs of points will always merge first: $p_a$ merges with $q_a$, and $p_b$ merges with $q_b$.
-The sets $\{p_a,q_a\}$ and $\{p_b,q_b\}$ will stay separated until the last few merge operations.
+Now we go into more detail on the specifics of the construction.
+We set the distances so the first two merges will always be $p_a$ to $q_a$, and $p_b$ to $q_b$.
+These sets $\{p_a,q_a\}$ and $\{p_b,q_b\}$ will stay separated until the last few merge operations.
 Throughout the analysis, at any point in the merging procedure, we denote the current superset containing $\{p_a,q_a\}$ by $A$, and we similarly denote the superset of $\{p_b,q_b\}$ by $B$.
-The next points to merge will come in pairs, $(p_i,q_i)$ for $1\leq i\leq N$.
-We construct the distances so that $p_i$ and $q_i$ will always merge before $p_j$ and $q_j$, for $i<j$.
-Furthermore, for all $i$, $\{p_i\}$ will first merge to $A$ or $B$, and then $\{q_i\}$ will merge to the opposite set as $p_i$.
-Let these two merges be called `round $i$', for $1\leq i\leq N$.
+Next, we construct the distances so that $p_i$ and $q_i$ will always merge before $p_j$ and $q_j$, for $i<j$.
+Furthermore, for all $i$, $\{p_i\}$ will first merge to $A$ or $B$, and then $\{q_i\}$ will merge to the other one.
+We call these merges `round $i$', for $1\leq i\leq N$.
 Finally, there will be a set $C_A$ of size $N+2$ which merges together and then merges to $A$, and similarly a set $C_B$ which merges to $B$.

-Thus, in our construction, the only freedom is whether $p_i$ merges to $A$ or to $B$, for all $i$.
-This is $2^{N}$ combinations total.
-The crux of the proof is to show there exists an $\alpha$ for each of these behaviors.
+These sets will control the value of the resulting clusterings.
+In our construction, the only freedom is whether $p_i$ merges to $A$ or to $B$, for all $i$, which is $2^{N}$ combinations total.
+The crux of the proof is to show there exists a unique $\alpha$ for each of these behaviors.

-We attack the problem as follows.
 In round 1, the following equation specifies whether $p_1$ merges to $A$ or $B$: